-SEER is an efficiency guideline for ACs, and the larger the number, the more efficient it is.
-The difference between 23.5 and 26 is not astounding however, and the efficiency changes depending on the model.
-On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is unique to heat pumps.
+SEER is an efficiency scale for ACs, and the larger the number, the more efficient it is.
+The difference between 23.5 and 26 is not great however, and the efficiency changes depending on the model.
+On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is unique to heat pumps.
 It tells you how efficient the equipment is at heating.
-We can see from these examples that as far as energy effiency goes, air conditioners are about equal, if not a little better depending on the system you choose.
-The largest difference between the two is that heat pumps can also add warmth to your home while an AC can't.
+Notice from these examples that as far as energy effiency goes, air conditioners are almost equal, if not a little better depending on the system you choose.
+The largest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC can't.

 Does climate matter for heat pumps?

-Heat pumps are more effective in warmer climates with mild winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
-We recommend a consultation with a NATE certified HVAC pro who has experience in your city before getting your heart set on a heat pump.
-If the equipment just isn't right for your area, you could have unnecessarily high electric bills.
+Heat pumps are most effective in warm climates with milder winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
+We encourage you to consult with a NATE certified HVAC pro who has experience in your city before settling on a heat pump.
+If the equipment just isn't right for your climate, you could have unnecessarily high electric bills.
 Once the temperature sinks too low, it's near impossible for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
 This means you might end up running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption up.

 and is essential for certain colder climates.
-That’s because a heat pump has trouble when the weather hits about 40 degrees Fahrenheit.
-As odd as it may seem, during heating season, a heat pump is intended to remove heat from the outdoors and use it to heat the inside air.
-Just because the air outside feels cold, there is still a sufficient amount of heat for the heat pump to work properly, but at extremely low temperatures there is not ample heat available outside to heat the air inside to high enough temperatures needed to keep warm.
+That’s because a heat pump has trouble when the temperature hits about 40 degrees Fahrenheit.
+As strange as it may seem, during heating season, a heat pump is designed to remove heat from the outside air and use it to warm the inside air.
+Just because the air outside feels cold, there is still plenty of available heat for the heat pump to work properly, but at extremely low temperatures there is not ample heat available outside to warm the inside air to higher temperatures needed to stay warm.
 So while a heat pump may be ideal during the winter months for someone in Orlando, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
-If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.
+If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.

 How to achieve maximum efficiency with your heat pump

-If you’re not sure which system would work best for you, call Comfort Masters Service Experts to schedule
+If you still aren’t convinced which system is best for your home, call Comfort Masters Service Experts to schedule